-Our programs are taught several times a year in convenient locations throughout Florida.
+Our programs are currently offered on Zoom several times throughout the year.
 Read more

 We are a Florida Supreme Court Certified Mediation Training Provider and Court Approved Arbitration Trainer. read more

 Family mediation is defined as the mediation of family matters, including married and unmarried persons, before and after judgments involving divorce, property division, parental responsibility, time sharing, child support, and other emotional and financial considerations not usually present in other circuit civil cases.
 Our Family mediation training program has been approved by the Florida Board of Psychology and the Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling for 40 hours of General CEU.
-The Florida Bar has approved this course for 48 hours CLE including 6 ethics.
+The Florida Bar has approved this course for 37 hours of General CLE plus 6 Ethics, 3 Technology, 1 Bias Elimination, 1 Professionalism and 37 Marital and Family Law Certification Credits.

 Kevin C. Lunsford, Esq. is the Owner of Florida Mediation Training and North Florida Mediation. learn more